 Many clients continue to use Lexington Law’s services for six months or more.
 This gives the credit bureaus sufficient time to respond to the disputes lodged on your behalf and lift your credit profile, and you can cancel at any time.
-You can call Lexington Law for a free consultation at 1-855-200-2394.
+You can contact Lexington Law for a free online consultation.

 2. CreditRepair.com: Best Online Experience

 CreditRepair.com offers a free, sophisticated mobile app that is easy to use on both iOS and Android devices.
 Its intuitive design lets you follow your credit repair progress as it occurs.

-The company’s monthly fee is $49.95/month and comes with a personal online dashboard, score tracker and analysis, text and email alerts, and TransUnion credit monitoring.
+The company’s monthly fee starts at $69.95/month and comes with a personal online dashboard, score tracker and analysis, text and email alerts, and TransUnion credit monitoring.

 When you subscribe, CreditRepair.com launches a three-step program to check, challenge, and change your credit reports.
 It claims past customers saw an average 40-point credit score increase in six months.

 3. Sky Blue Credit Repair: Best for Simplicity

 Sky Blue has just one monthly price for its services — $79 for individuals and $119 for couples.
 You can pause or cancel your subscription at any time, which makes it a great straightforward and simple credit repair option.